XuBovey/StepperHub/README.md

 read/write params (supported by all commands):

-    .targetPostion    (default: 0)      - where motor should go, may be udated at ANY time .currentPostion   (default: 0)      - where the motor now, may be updated when motor is STOPPED .minSPS           (default: 1)      - minimum/starting speed (steps-per-second), may be updated when motor is STOPPED .maxSPS           (default: 400000) - maximum speed (steps-per-second), may be updated when motor is STOPPED
+    .targetPosition    (default: 0)      - where motor should go, may be udated at ANY time .currentPosition   (default: 0)      - where the motor now, may be updated when motor is STOPPED .minSPS           (default: 1)      - minimum/starting speed (steps-per-second), may be updated when motor is STOPPED .maxSPS           (default: 400000) - maximum speed (steps-per-second), may be updated when motor is STOPPED